Ludwig Wittgenstein: Final return to Cambridge

 In the summer of 1946, Wittgenstein thought often of leaving Cambridge and resigning his position as Chair.
-Wittgenstein grew further dismayed at the state of philosophy, particularly about articles published in the journal Mind.
-It was around this time that Wittgenstein fell in love with Ben Richards (who was a medical student), writing in his diary, "The only thing that my love for B. has done for me is this: it has driven the other small worries associated with my position and my work into the background."
+Wittgenstein grew further dismayed at the state of philosophy, particularly because of articles published in the journal Mind.
+It was around this time that Wittgenstein fell in love with Ben Richards, a medical student, writing in his diary, "The only thing that my love for B. has done for me is this: it has driven the other small worries associated with my position and my work into the background."
 On 30 September, Wittgenstein wrote about Cambridge after his return from Swansea, "Everything about the place repels me.
 The stiffness, the artificiality, the self-satisfaction of the people.
 The university atmosphere nauseates me."

-Wittgenstein had only maintained contact with Fouracre, from Guy's hospital, who had joined the army in 1943 after his marriage, only returning in 1947.
-Wittgenstein maintained frequent correspondence with Fouracre during his time away displaying a desire for Fouracre to return home urgently from the war.
+Wittgenstein had maintained contact only with Fouracre, from Guy's hospital, who had joined the army in 1943 after his marriage, returning in 1947.
+Wittgenstein maintained frequent correspondence with Fouracre during his time away, expressing a desire for Fouracre to return home urgently from the war.
 In May 1947, Wittgenstein addressed a group of Oxford philosophers for the first time at the Jowett Society.
 The discussion was on the validity of Descartes' Cogito ergo sum, where Wittgenstein ignored the question and applied his own philosophical method.
 Harold Arthur Prichard who attended the event was not pleased with Wittgenstein's methods;

 Wittgenstein: If a man says to me, looking at the sky, 'I think it will rain, therefore I exist', I do not understand him.

 Prichard: That's all very fine; what we want to know is: is the cogito valid or not?